VPC settings for AWS Cloud9 Development Environments - AWS Cloud9

 Configuring a subnet as public involves attaching an internet gateway (IGW) to it, configuring a route table to specify a route to that IGW, and defining settings in a security group to control inbound and outbound traffic.

-Guidance on carrying out these tasks is provided in Create an Amazon VPC for AWS Cloud9.
+Guidance on carrying out these tasks is provided in Create a VPC plus other VPC resources.

 Important

 If your development environment is using SSM to access an EC2 instance, ensure that the instance is assigned a public IP address by the public subnet it's launched into.
-To do so, you can specify your own IP address or enable the automatic assignment of a public IP address.
-For the steps involved in modifying auto-assign IP settings, see IP Addressing in your VPC in the Amazon VPC User Guide.
+To do so, you must enable the automatic assignment of a public IP address option for the public subnet, and set it to Yes.
+You can enable this on the public subnet before creating an AWS Cloud9 environment within the subnet settings page.
+For the steps involved in modifying auto-assign IP settings in a public subnet, see Modify the public IPv4 addressing attribute for your subnet in the Amazon VPC User Guide.
+For more information about configuring a public and private subnet, see Configuring a subnet as public or private.

 Private subnets